kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 The implementation of these concepts requires several changes to the ResourceSlice API.
 It introduces two new fields on the `ResourceSliceSpec`.
-`CapacityPools` defines a list of `CapacityPools` while `Mixins` define the mixins.
+`SharedCounters` defines a list of `CounterSet` while `Mixins` define the mixins.
 It also introduces a new field `PerDeviceNodeSelection` on the `ResourceSliceSpec` and new fields on the device that mirrors the node selector fields on the `ResourceSlice`.

-1. The `CapacityPools` field is a list of named `CapacityPool`s.
+1. The `SharedCounters` field is a list of named `CounterSet`s.
 Each defines a set of capacities that is available for devices.
 This makes it possible to define overlapping partitions of devices, while still making sure that no device can be allocated if the necessary capacity is not available.
-A `CapacityPool` can optionally reference one or more `CapacityPoolMixin`s using the `Includes` field to extend the set of capacities it defines explicitly.
+A `CounterSet` can optionally reference one or more `CounterSetMixin`s using the `Includes` field to extend the set of capacities it defines explicitly.

 1. The `Mixins` field is of type `ResourceSliceMixin`, which has fields for the three types of mixins available in a ResourceSlice.
-These are `CapacityPool`, `Device`, and `DeviceCapacityConsumption`.
+These are `CounterSet`, `Device`, and `DeviceCounterConsumption`.

-    1. The `CapacityPool` field defines a list of named `CapacityPoolMixin`s.
-These define a set of capacities that can be used to extend the capacities explicitly defined in a `CapacityPool`.
-This allows for reduced duplication if there are many identical physical devices that must be represented as capacity pools. `CapacityPoolMixin`s can not be referenced directly by devices.
+    1. The `CounterSet` field defines a list of named `CounterSetMixin`s.
+These define a set of capacities that can be used to extend the capacities explicitly defined in a `CounterSet`.
+This allows for reduced duplication if there are many identical physical devices that must be represented as capacity pools. `CounterSetMixin`s can not be referenced directly by devices.

     1. The `Device` field is a list of named `DeviceMixin`s.
 These define